mieweb/docs/content/functions/system-administration/system-controls/user-provider-and-department-management.md

 2. Click the Access Control tab.
 3. Click the Add User link.
 4. When adding a Referring Physician, ensure all of the fields, below, are addressed:
-* <strong>Primary Dept</strong>: Must select the referring physician's primary department (otherwise, select <em>Referring Physicians</em>).
+    a.  <strong>Primary Dept</strong>: Must select the referring physician's primary department (otherwise, select <em>Referring Physicians</em>).
-* <strong>Current Status</strong>: Select <em>Login Disabled</em>.
+    b.  <strong>Current Status</strong>: Select <em>Login Disabled</em>.
-* <strong>Def.
+    c.  <strong>Def.
 User Role</strong>: This field must be set to <em>Referring Physician</em>, because many components of the system know which entities are referring physicians, based on this field.
 If this field is skipped, the system automatically defaults and saves the role as <em>User-Limited Access</em>.
-* <strong>First Name</strong>: Enter the referring physician's full legal first name.
+    d.  <strong>First Name</strong>: Enter the referring physician's full legal first name.
-* <strong>Last Name</strong>: Enter the referring physician's full legal last name.
+    e.  <strong>Last Name</strong>: Enter the referring physician's full legal last name.
-* <strong>Degree</strong>: This field is reserved for degree titles (e.g., MD, NP, FACS, RN, LLM, MSc, etc.).
+    f.  <strong>Degree</strong>: This field is reserved for degree titles (e.g., MD, NP, FACS, RN, LLM, MSc, etc.).
-* <strong>Address1</strong>: The main element of the address for the location (i.e., street address, P.O.
+    g.  <strong>Address1</strong>: The main element of the address for the location (i.e., street address, P.O.
 Box, company name, or c/o).
-* <strong>Address2</strong>: The secondary element of the location address (e.g., suite, unit, building, floor, etc.).
+    h.  <strong>Address2</strong>: The secondary element of the location address (e.g., suite, unit, building, floor, etc.).
-* <strong>City</strong>: The full city name of the referring physician's location.
+    i.  <strong>City</strong>: The full city name of the referring physician's location.
-* <strong>State</strong>: A dropdown of possible states/provinces of locations.
+    j.  <strong>State</strong>: A dropdown of possible states/provinces of locations.
 A system setting is available to allow international options versus US-only locations.
-* <strong>Postal Code</strong>: Enter the full postal code for the specified location.
+    k.  <strong>Postal Code</strong>: Enter the full postal code for the specified location.
 A system setting is available to accommodate international postal codes, leaving entries as they are entered, without auto-formatting.
-* <strong>Preferred Route</strong>: If the office uses encounters and faxes documents to referring physicians, select <em>Fax</em> from the dropdown.
+    l.  <strong>Preferred Route</strong>: If the office uses encounters and faxes documents to referring physicians, select <em>Fax</em> from the dropdown.
 If the office uses Direct Messaging to send direct email messages (as part of an EHR Incentive Program) select <em>Direct Email</em> from the dropdown.

 {{% note %}}
 If **Direct Email** is being used, be sure to collect the referring physician's Direct email address, and record the address in the Email field.
 {{% /note %}}

-* <strong>Work Number</strong>: Enter the full work number, including any international access code, country calling code, area code, or exit code.
+    m.  <strong>Work Number</strong>: Enter the full work number, including any international access code, country calling code, area code, or exit code.
-* <strong>Fax Number</strong>: This field is required if encounters are used and documents are faxed to referring physicians.
+    n.  <strong>Fax Number</strong>: This field is required if encounters are used and documents are faxed to referring physicians.
 Enter full fax number, including any international access code, country calling code, area code, or exit code.
-* <strong>Email</strong>: If the Preferred Route is set to <em>Direct Email</em>, enter the referring physician's Direct email address in this field.
+    o.  <strong>Email</strong>: If the Preferred Route is set to <em>Direct Email</em>, enter the referring physician's Direct email address in this field.
 Otherwise, the Preferred Route is set to <em>Fax</em>, and the referring physician's general email address can be entered in this field.

 {{% note %}}
 **Username** can be left blank.
 They are not a *user* accessing the system, therefore, they do not need a username provided.